DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Method

 To enforce feature alignment, we minimize the distance between the two feature distributions.
 The feature alignment loss is defined as follows:

 where $dist(\cdot, \cdot)$ measures the distance between the two feature distributions.
 In this work, we utilize the Kullback-Leibler (KL) divergence.
-Specifically, the features are first normalized along the feature dimension, obtaining the distribution in the latent space.
+Specifically, the features are first normalized along the feature dimension with the \mbox{Softmax} operation \mbox{S}, obtaining the distribution in the latent space.
 We then minimize the KL divergence between the two feature distributions:

-where $\tilde{\textbf{F}}_{ext}$ and $\tilde{\textbf{F}}_{unet}$ represents the normalized features.
-Through feature alignment, the U-Net learns more semantically meaningful representation, improving its generalization ability while avoiding overfitting to low-level details.
+where $\tilde{\textbf{F}}_{ext}$ and $\tilde{\textbf{F}}_{mid}$ represents the normalized features.
+Through feature alignment, the U-Net learns more semantically meaningful representation, improving its generalization ability while avoiding overfitting to low-level details. {Notably, the external encoder is a training-only component and removed at inference, incurring no additional test-time cost.}